TPPIDev/TestPackPleaseIgnore/README.md

 ===============
 **a Feed The Beast Modpack**

 A github for public updates to the pack.
-We have a google group at https://groups.google.com/forum/#!forum/reddit-ftb-modpack-creation.
+We have a subreddit at http://www.reddit.com/r/TestPackPleaseIgnore/ .
 Thanks for reading!

 Information
 ===============